 If you choose not to drive, Alexandria is easily accessible by public transportation and has four Metro stations: King Street, Braddock Road, Eisenhower Avenue, and Van Dorn.

-On-Street and Free Parking in Alexandria
+On-Street and Free Parking

 On-street parking in Old Town Alexandria is available at meters and in free spaces with posted time limits.
 Most free parking is limited to two hours, from 8 a.m. to 2 a.m., Monday through Saturday, and 11 a.m.
 Sunday until 2 a.m.
 Monday.
 You can move your car and park in another metered spot as long as your ticket has not expired.